 There are scenarios when a particular message must be claimed only once.
 As an analogy, consider the airplane luggage check-in/out process.
-Checking-in your luggage on the departure and and then claiming it on the arrival is a classic example of such a scenario.
-Once the luggage was claimed it can not be claimed again without first checking it back in.
-To accommodate such cases we introduced a remove-message boolean attribute on the claim-check-out transformer.
+Checking-in your luggage on departure and and then claiming it on arrival is a classic example of such a scenario.
+Once the luggage has been claimed, it can not be claimed again without first checking it back in.
+To accommodate such cases, we introduced a removemessage boolean attribute on the claim-check-out transformer.
 This attribute is set to false by default.
-However if set to true, the claimed Message will also be removed from the MessageStore so that it can no longer be claimed again.
-This is also something to consider in terms of storage space, especially in the case of the in-memory Map-based SimpleMessageStore where failing to remove the Messages could ultimately lead to an OutOfMemoryException.
-If you don't expect multiple claims to be made, it's recommended that you set the remove-message attribute's value to false.
+However, if set to true, the claimed Message will be removed from the MessageStore, so that it can no longer be claimed again.

+This is also something to consider in terms of storage space, especially in the case of the in-memory Map-based SimpleMessageStore, where failing to remove the Messages could ultimately lead to an OutOfMemoryException.
+Therefore, if you don't expect multiple claims to be made, it's recommended that you set the remove-message attribute's value to true.